Friday, June 29, 2007

 For the 2nd question, just divide the possibility of having an odd number by the total number of possible digits.

 For the 3rd question, break the question into 2 steps,one is that ending in zero and the other is ending in 5, then add both .
-Then divide the answer by the total number of th
+Then divide the answer by the total number of the possible digits.

 To get this, get the probability of getting exactly four hits out of 6 throws.
 Then, raise the probability of hitting to the fourth power and then the probability of missing to the second power.